yoanlcq/x11_gl_alsa_freetype_challenge/README.md

 names, etc.

 # Day 1

+The game's codename is "dsky", short for "dracosky", a far earlier attempt at a game jam with SDL2.

 The game successfully:
 - Creates and configures an X11 window and cursor;
 - Receives and handles events;